 The following 5 principles reflect that kind of new thinking, and they drive UER's methods -- methods that seek to achieve environmental, social, and economic outcomes that allow for a truly sustainable and meaningful quality of life for our children and future generations:

-- We must restore or regenerate Nearby Nature (through Eco-Functioning Spaces) in a way that also restores or regenerates its organic, self-sustaining system operations, which it had before we removed it for today’s urban uses.
+We must create or restore Nearby Nature (or Eco-Functioning Space) in a way that also restores or regenerates the organic, self-sustaining system operations and ecological cycles.

-- EFS on private land need long-term protection and maintenance that intentionally maximize environmental function and economic value and that transcend temporary preference shifts.
+Eco-Functioning Spaces on private lands need long-term protection and maintenance that intentionally maximize environmental function and economic value and that transcend temporary preference shifts in aesthetics or environmental priorities.

 Let us know what you think about these principles.
 Send an email (to firstname.lastname@example.org) or post a comment.
 Do you agree or disagree with these principles and why?
 We want to start a conversation -- so please join us!